-Two 12-volt outlets are installed on your 225.
-One is on the flat next to the radio box door on the starboard side.
-The other is in the port deck wing insert on the vertical surface in front of the cup holder.
+Two 12-volt outlets are installed on your 208.
+They are located in the port and starboard deckwing inserts on the vertical surfaces in front of the cupholders.
 These outlets provide easily accessible power supplies for accessories such as cellular phones and spotlights.